 If a user should have access to this vault, you need to share it with the user.
+Click on the Share button in the Shared with list.
+A search field opens up where you can search for users and groups.

-Click in the search field of the Shared with section, select it from the results list and click the Add button.
+To add a user or group, select it from the results list and click the Add button.